hkoba/yatt_lite/README.md

 use strict;
 use FindBin;

-use YATT::Lite::WebMVC0::SiteApp -as_base;
+use YATT::Lite::WebMVC0::SiteApp -as_base, -Entity, qw/*CON/;
-use YATT::Lite qw/Entity *CON/;
 use YATT::Lite::PSGIEnv;

 {